Skip to content

 Grade: A

-In Daviess County Nursing and Rehabilitation, 14.68 Percentage of Residents Rehospitalized
+In Daviess County Nursing and Rehabilitation, 8.79% of Residents Rehospitalized

-This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-Minimizing rehospitalizations during rehabilitation is important to restoring the health of patients.
+This tells you the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is usually a correlation between avoiding hospitalizations and a nursing home's quality of short-term rehabilitation.

 Nearby Hospitals